Issue

 Starting points

-Under the described environment, controller can share agents… which means that they will be competing for the same agents
+Under the described environment, controllers can share agents, which means that they will be competing for the same agents.

-The pattern seen is that the OC agent(s) get picked up by the first controller.
+The pattern seen is that the operations center agent(s) get picked up by the first controller.
 The first controller has jobs being queued at a rate sufficient that the agent(s) is/are always in use.

-Once a OC agent serves its executors to a controller, the rest of the controller do not have access to that OC agent until is released.
-Under the executing service, one OC agent can just each of its executor once for the same controller.
-Once that OC agent goes back under the OC control recover all its defined executors, ready for the next or the same controller.
+Once an operations center leases a shared agent to a controller, the rest of the controllers do not have access to that agent until it is released.
+By default, each of the executors of the operations center agent can only be used once by the controller.
+Once that operations center agent goes back under the operations center control, it is ready to be leased to another or the same controller.

-Each controller has its own queue and OC does not know the size of the queue that it is being requested to provision against.
+Each controller has its own queue. operations center does not know about the sizes of the queues of the controllers.
 Most critically of all, each controller is unaware of the needs of the other controllers.

-There are a number of different factors that come into play:
+There are several factors that come into play:

 -